thevisad/DayZ-Private-master/README.md

 ============

 1. Download DayZ 1.7.2.5 and place the PBO files in **ArmA2**\\@DayZ\\Addons.
 2. Run `setup_perl.bat`.
+If you are prompted to provide a schema path, press enter to continue.
 If you are prompted Yes/No to run tests, type "n" and press Enter.
 3. Run `perl repack.pl` in **Repository**.
 4. Copy all files from **Repository**\\deploy into **ArmA2**\\
 5. Run the following SQL code as the **root** user (be **sure** to change the password from CHANGEME):